20 Long Distance Relationship Tips

 1. Engage Your Mind

-Believe in your relationship, unlike with traditional relationships.
+Believe in your relationship, unlike traditional relationships.
 Couples in long-distance relationships aren’t deal with family and friends who believe that trying long-distance is crazy.

 They have a point relationships are hard enough even without dealing with all the disadvantages of long-distance such as missing the other person or lack of physical contact and expensive traveling to see one another.
-But when couples engage in their relationship, they report that the advantages far outweigh the disadvantages.
+But when couples engage in their relationship, they report that the advantages outweigh the disadvantages.

 For Example, a study from Cornell University published in 2013 found that couples and long-distance relationships feel more intimate with their partners than those who live in the same area.
 They value what little time they have together during visits and even over the phone.

-So much that they optimize those moments emotionally, long-distance lovers were more accepting of their behavior and felt more committed to each other.
+So much that they optimize those moments emotionally; long-distance lovers were more accepting of their behavior and felt more committed to each other.
 In that sense being in a long-distance relationship can create feelings of relationship security because it’s evident that you are both willing to make it work.

 2. Maintain Quality Conversation